IamnotTanzania/Code-list/typesofperson.md

 **100. Database.bat**: no (you need to crack the code to understand)

 101. stealingcookies: Jester is getting mad about this. jk
+102. Young Gandalf: is very old
+103. DarkHeraldMage: wanted to pop in here but do not have time
-102. Others: *writes in the issues section*
+104. Others: *writes in the issues section*